StewieCho/test/q.md

 - **TCP, UDP**

 ### NAT
-Network address translation is a methodology of remapping one internal IP address into external another by modifying network address information in IP datagram.
+Network address translation is a methodology of remapping one internal IP address into external IP address by modifying network address information in IP datagram.
-- Network Address Translation
-- private IP와 public IP 간 주소를 변환해 주는 기술
-- public IP vs private IP

 - 3 mode
-	- **one-to-many** : map multiple private hosts to one publicly exposed IP.
+	- **one-to-many** : map multiple private hosts to one public IP.
 Port address translation (PAT) allows many internal hosts to share a single external IP address.
 	- **one-to-one** : basic
 	- **NAT loopback** : the access of a service via the public IP address from inside the local network
 - pooled mode, static mode
 - default gateway is usually router which has NAT built into it

 ### DHCP
-dynamic host configuration protocol is a network protocol to dynamically assign the ip address to the client computer or network devices.DHCP server will provid certain TCP/IP information. **/etc/dhcpd.conf**
+dynamic host configuration protocol is a network protocol to dynamically assign the ip address to the client computer or network devices.
+DHCP server will provide certain TCP/IP information. **/etc/dhcpd.conf**

 #### 4 step
 - **DHCP discovery** : using broadcast address(255.255.255.255) request all nodes to ask where the DHCP server is